CrowdStrike/falcon-integration-gateway/fig/backends/chronicle/README.md

 [chronicle]
 # Chronicle section is applicable only when Chronicle backend is enabled in the [main] section

 # Uncomment to provide Google security key.
-Alternatively, use GOOGLE_SECURITY_KEY variable
+Alternatively, use GOOGLE_SECURITY_KEY env variable
 #security_key =

 # Uncomment to provide Chronicle region (us, europe, asia-southeast1).
 Alternatively, use CHRONICLE_REGION variable